 This section shows what you pay for your care (called your "cost-sharing").
-You pay any copays, your coinsurance share, any amounts over a maximum benefit, and expenses that are not covered, including any charges that are more than the allowable charge when you use a non-network provider, unless federal surprise billing protections apply (see page I-2).
+You pay any copays, deductibles, your coinsurance share, any amounts over a maximum benefit, and expenses that are not covered, including any charges that are more than the allowable charge when you use a non-network provider unless federal surprise billing protections apply, see page J-2 for more info.